How can I get rid of my acne?

 Topical antibiotics kill the bacteria on the skin that can lead to an infection in clogged hair follicles.
 They usually come in a gel or lotion.

-You can request Duac from Online Doctor, this is an anti-acne treatment that combined benzoyl peroxide and a topical antibiotic to treat acne from two angles.
+You can request Duac from Online Doctor, this is an anti-acne treatment that contains benzoyl peroxide and a topical antibiotic to treat acne from two angles.

 You can request azelaic acid from Online Doctor.